Shiritai/xv6-ntu-mp/doc/mp2-spec.md

   - `cache`: Pointer to the `kmem_cache` structure.
   - `obj`: Pointer to the object to be freed.

-# Considerations for Implementing the Slab Allocator
+# Considerations for Implementing the slab Allocator

 ## `freelist` Data Structure

-After reading the above, you may be eager to implement the SLAB memory allocation mechanism in `xv6`.
+After reading the above, you may be eager to implement the slab memory allocation mechanism in `xv6`.
 However, a key challenge in this process is **how to design the `freelist` data structure**.

 First, `freelist` is essentially a contiguous memory region, i.e., **an array**.
 For any array, the time complexity of retrieving or releasing an element is typically $O(n)$, where $n$ is the maximum number of objects that can be stored in `freelist`.
 However, in a performance-critical kernel like Linux kernel, such high complexity is unacceptable.
 Thus, we need a **more suitable data structure** to optimize allocation and deallocation times.